Azure/azurefile-dockervolumedriver/contrib/init/upstart/README.md

 Now the volume driver plugin service should be started on the machine.
 Verify by running:

-    ps aux | grep azure
+    initctl status azurefile-dockervolumedriver

-and you should see an entry for `/usr/bin/azurefile-dockervolumedriver`.
+and you should see an output saying “start/running” for the service.

 From this point on every time the plugin service crashes or the system reboots, it should be stated again by upstart.